ably77/gloo-mesh-singlecluster-argocd/README.md

 GitOps is becoming increasingly popular approach to manage Kubernetes components.
 It works by using Git as a single source of truth for declarative infrastructure and applications, allowing your application definitions, configurations, and environments to be declarative and version controlled.
 This helps to make these workflows automated, auditable, and easy to understand.

 ## Purpose of this Tutorial
 The main goal of this tutorial is to showcase how Gloo Mesh components can seamlessly integrate into a GitOps workflow, with Argo CD being our tool of choice.
-We'll guide you through the installation of Argo CD, Gloo Platform, Istio, and finally, we'll explore the Gloo Mesh Dashboard.
+We'll guide you through the installation of Argo CD, Gloo Platform, Istio, and we'll explore the Gloo Mesh Dashboard.

+Beyond the installation walkthroughs, we'll engage in practical exercises specifically designed to showcase the robustness of the system.
+These exercises serve as a technical demonstration of how the pull/sync mechanism offered by Argo CD enhances the reliability and resilience of your service mesh deployment.

 ## High Level Architecture
 ![High Level Architecture](.images/single-cluster-arch1.png)